beemarie/knative-lab/workshop/exercise-6/README.md

 ### Deploy the Fibonacci App Using kubectl and service.yaml

-1. Edit the `service.yaml` file to point to your own container registry namespace by replacing instances of `<NAMESPACE>` with the container registry namespace you created earlier.
-Remember that to edit this file, you need to click the pencil icon, edit the file at `fib-knative/service.yaml` and then save the file.
-Finally, return to the cloudshell.
+1. Edit the `service.yaml` file to point to your own container registry namespace by replacing the 2 instances of `<NAMESPACE>` with the container registry namespace you created earlier.

+2. Remember that to edit this file, you need to click the pencil icon, edit the file at `fib-knative/service.yaml` and then save the file.
+After updating `<NAMESPACE>` to your own value, return to the cloudshell.

 2. Apply the `service.yaml` file to your cluster.